axiezai/pipetography/README.md

 Since most usages will be on HPC resources, I <em>highly recommend</em> that you use the `Singularity` or `Docker` recipe in the repository instead of installing the Python module.

- - To build singularity image: `singularity build -s pipetography.simg singularity.def`
+ - To build sandbox singularity image: `singularity build -s pipetography.simg singularity.def`

  - Run singularity image with: `singularity run pipetography.simg` (You will have to bind your data directories in addition to just `singularity run`)